 - Bravo Awards

-Each year for the past 13 years, Iowa State Center has participated in the Young Artists Guild’s Artist in Residency program.
-This year we were proud to introduce cellist Narek Hakhnazaryan to Central Iowa.
-Narek performed at several schools as well as led Masterclasses at Iowa State University and Drake University.
-In addition he performed at concerts for the general public.
-Narek is the latest in a long line of Young Artists to awe Central Iowans with his vast talents.
-Previous Young Artists include Chu Fang Huang, Catrin Finch, Stefan Milenkovich, Timothy Fain, and Alexander Fiterstein.
+Each year for the past 18 years, Iowa State Center has presented a Young Concert Artist in residency.
+This year we are proud to introduce pianist Ji to Central Iowa.
+Ji will perform and lead masterclasses in several schools and community venues.
+His concert in Music Hall on Thursday, Oct.
+6 will cap his week-long residency.
+Ji joins a long line of Young Artists to awe Central Iowans with their vast talents.
+Previous Young Artists include Chu Fang Huang, Catrin Finch, Stefan Milenkovich and Narek Hakhnazaryan.

 Students from central Iowa high schools are invited to submit an essay detailing why they should be picked to participate for Iowa State Center’s successful audience development program On Stage!
 Those selected are given the opportunity to attend six Performing Arts Series performances and post-performance discussions with artists from the production or local arts experts to discuss and interpret each event.
 Also, prior to each performance, students are provided with background information to help them write a brief essay about their reactions.